Price

 Day 6 - 8Mountain Passes & Balti Traditions

-Over the next few days, we travel across one of the highest motorable roads in the world—Khardung La Pass (La means ‘mountain pass’), offering panoramic views of snow-dusted Himalayan peaks.
-From here, we descend into the surprisingly lush Nubra Valley, a region that defies Ladakh’s stark desert image.
+Over the next few days, we travel across one of the highest motorable roads in the world—Khardung La Pass (La means ‘mountain pass’), offering panoramic views of Himalayan peaks.
+From here, we descend into the Nubra Valley, a lush green region that defies Ladakh’s stark desert image.
 True to its name, ‘Nubra’, meaning garden in the local language, welcomes us with apricot orchards and pretty villages.

-Our next stop is Turtuk, a remote frontier village with a unique blend of Muslim, Buddhist, and ancient Persian influences, shaped by centuries of Silk Road trade.
+Our next stop is Turtuk, a remote frontier village with a unique blend of Muslim, Buddhist, and ancient Persian influences, shaped by centuries of trade through the Silk Road.
 This region’s culture, language, and architecture reflect this rare mix, making it one of Ladakh’s hidden gems.

-Option: If you are a wildlife enthusiast, you can choose to spend a few nights at the Hemis National Park.
+Option: If you are a wildlife enthusiast, you can choose to extend the tour for a few nights at the Hemis National Park.

-After an unforgettable Ladakh cultural journey, filled with breathtaking landscapes and meaningful connections with local communities, we bid farewell to the mountains and board our morning flight from Leh to Delhi, carrying home stories that will stay with us forever.
+After an unforgettable Ladakh cultural journey, filled with vast landscapes and meaningful connections with local communities, we bid farewell to the mountains and board our morning flight from Leh to Delhi.

 Sustainable Travel